 The Beauty of Breastfeeding

 In addition to diabetes and nutrition, breastfeeding is another health topic that I’m very passionate about.
-My first job after graduation was working as a nutritionist at WIC, which is a program that provides families with such services as nutrition education, breastfeeding support and vouchers for healthy foods.
+My first job after graduation was working as a nutritionist at WIC, which is a program that provides families with services including nutrition education, breastfeeding support and vouchers for healthy foods.
 At WIC, I had the opportunity to learn more about breastfeeding; the many benefits for both mom and baby, the challenges associated with breastfeeding, and how to overcome them.
 I attended a 5 day seminar for health professionals focusing on breastfeeding where 40 hours of education on the topic was crammed into my brain.
-I was lucky enough to use what I learned to speak with pregnant and postpartum women regarding breastfeeding.
+I was lucky enough to use what I learned to talk with pregnant and postpartum women regarding breastfeeding.
 Breastfeeding is truly beautiful and I want to share some basic information about it.

 The Natural Way to Feed a Baby